AmebaSG/Ameba_Examples/RTL8195AM/006_HOME_SECURITY/readme.md

 2. Copy the two source code you find in this repository to your Ameba1 RTL8195 boards respectively using arduino IDE

 3. In order to connect to WiFi and MQTT server, you need to key in your WiFi SSID, WiFi passowrd, MQTT username and MQTT password,
-   -username:		  same as your amebaiot.com username
+   - username:		same as your amebaiot.com username
-   -password: 		same as your amebaiot.com password
+   - password:   	same as your amebaiot.com password